William Mitford

-William Mitford (10 February 1744 – 10 February 1827) was an English Member of Parliament and historian, best known for his The History of Greece (1784–1810).
+William Mitford (10 February 1744 – 10 February 1827) was an English historian, landowner, and politician.
+His best known work is The History of Greece, published in ten volumes between 1784 and 1810.

-Youth
+Early years

-William Mitford was born in Exbury, Hampshire, on 10 February 1744, into a rural gentry family.
-The surname is of Anglo-Saxon origin and refers to a place: Mitford (river crossing or ford).
-The Doomsday Book states that the properties around Mitford Castle belonged to Sir John Mitford in 1066, but by 1086 they belonged to William Bertram, a Norman knight married to Sibella, the only daughter and heir of the previous owner.
-A hundred years later, the surname appears as Bertram of Mitford Castle as the main branch; but by the 17th century Bertram disappears as a surname to become a name within the family.
-The Mitfords of Exbury, to which the author belongs, appear as a secondary and minor branch of the family by the 18th century, engaged in trade and independent professions.
+William Mitford was born in London on 10 February 1744, into a rural gentry family.
+The Mitfords were of Anglo-Saxon origin in Northumberland; the Doomsday Book states that Mitford Castle belonged to Sir John Mitford in 1066, but by 1086 belonged to William Bertram, a Norman knight married to Sibylla, the only daughter and heir of the previous owner.
+A hundred years later, the surname appears as Bertram of Mitford Castle as the main branch; but by the 17th century Bertram disappeared as a surname within the family.
+The Mitfords of Exbury, to which the author belongs, were a branch of the Northumberland family, who by the 18th century were engaged in trade and independent professions.